 “This leopard and cub photo was taken in Kenya at Mara Plains Camp.
 It was our last day of safari.
 The other guests had decided to try to see another river crossing.
 I had something else in mind — to locate a leopard and her cub known to be nearby.
 My efforts were rewarded with an hour and a half glimpse into their relationship.
 The cub was moving constantly, running after his mom, jumping on her, biting her, climbing a small tree — enjoying his morning playtime.
 Finally the mother grew tired and laid down while the cub continued to play.
 This image shows the cub laying upside down with its paw against the mother’s head.
 The mother looks at me like ‘do you see what I have to put up with’?” – David

-“I love photographing people I meet while on safari.
+“I love photographing people I meet while on my African safari.
 I captured this picture of a Samburu woman in 2005 while I was staying at Loisaba Tented Camp in Laikipia, Northern Kenya.
 Our Samburu guides brought us to their village where they introduced us to their traditional way of living.
 This beautiful young woman watched the activities with a relaxed, yet regal posture.” – Michelle

 “I had been to Botswana before and flown over the vast Okavango Delta on a light aircraft used to transport guests to camps.
 Nothing had prepared me for the experience of flying over in a helicopter!
 I captured this photo with my iPhone just after sunrise.
 It was amazing to view the intricate labyrinth formed by the waters of the delta from this vantage point.
 I spotted countless buffalo, elephants, hippos and other wildlife from above — all were completely unaware of our presence.” – Tiffany